sank96/segmentation-evaluation/README.md

 - Alessandro Concetti    [![](images/GitHub-Mark-16px.png)](https://github.com/AleConcetti)

 ## License
-This project is under the GPL-3.0 license - see the [LICENSE.md](LICENSE.md) file for more details
+This project is under the GPL-3.0 license - see the [LICENSE](LICENSE) file for more details